abhigit-hub/base-mvp/README.md

 # Android Architecture : base-mvp

 Inspiration mostly from the good works of [Mindorks Open Source Project](https://github.com/MindorksOpenSource/android-mvp-architecture).
-But the app is tweaked a little on the navigation front and also houses a few more features, compared to the original app.
+But this app is tweaked a little on the navigation front and also houses a few more features, compared to the original app.

 This repo is a sample application that implements **MVP** architecture using **RxJava2**, **Dagger2**, **Retrofit2**, **Room** and **Butterknife**.
-We use Retrofit and Room library for network calls and database operations respectively. _(Original App uses FastAndroidNetworking and GreenDao)_
+This uses Retrofit and Room library for network calls and database operations respectively. _(Original App uses FastAndroidNetworking and GreenDao)_
-Another highlight is that we have also added **Data Persistency** which isn't available on the original app.
+Another highlight is that this repo also has **Data Persistency** unlike the original app.

 ## Topics
 - [What does this app do?](#what-does-this-app-do)